The Arts

 Other artistic mediums present in our church connects us to God in our daily lives, enriching our personal connection to God and the community.
 Frequently, our building serves as a gallery for exhibits of both nationally renowned and locally celebrated artists alike.
 For a schedule of upcoming exhibits, as well as building hours, contact us at office@srczeeland.org or (616)772-2153.
 Second Church also provides numerous opportunities for members and the community to learn and experience art through knitting groups, greeting card design, and group excursions to theatre and music performances.

-• Choral ensembles add another dimension to our worship.
-The Chancel Choir (see below) rehearses weekly, practicing formal anthems and less formal service music, and sings at most of our services.
+Choral ensembles add another dimension to our worship.
+The Chancel Choir (see below) rehearses during the Fall and Spring seasons, practicing formal anthems and less formal service music, and sings at most of our services.
 Our Children’s Chorus brings songs that they’ve learned in Children in Worship.
 And our New Choristers gathers singers of many ages to sing less formal but equally inspiring songs.

 Across the centuries, choirs have played an important role in the ministry of the Church.
 Choirs have given another expression to the Word of God, and have elevated the praise of God’s people and deepened their prayer.
 So it is with the Chancel Choir of Second Church.